wladradchenko/wunjo.wladradchenko.ru/README.md

 - [x] Add AI retouch frames in video by user tool
 - [x] Add work with Chinese grammatical and train model to use voice clone on Chinese
 - [x] Add auto install ffmpeg on Windows
+- [x] Trained Russian synthesis model voice clone
+- [x] Indicate user how much space on drive for tmp and result folders

 Update 1.6.0
 - [ ] Add create deepfake video by text prompts
-- [ ] Indicate user how much space on drive for tmp and result folders
 - [ ] Imitate emotions in voice
-- [ ] Train Russian synthesis model voice clone
+- [ ] Fix bug where face animation doesn't work with gif on Windows

 <!-- VIDEO -->
 ## Video